philipturner/molecular-renderer/Documentation/HDL.md

 | S       | O |   | O |   |   |   |   |   |   |   |   |
 | Cl      |   |   | O |   |   |   |   |   |   |   |   |
 | Ge      | X |   | O |   |   |   |   |   |   |   | X |

+### JIT Compiler

+There is also a JIT compiler for the language, accepting a strict subset of Swift that contains DSL keywords.
+This was created out of necessity to bypass long compile times in Swift release mode.
+The API is still experimental and gated under an underscore (`_Parse`).
+Documentation can be found in triple-slashed comments at [Parse.swift](../Sources/HDL/Compiler/Parse.swift).

 ## Design Hierarchy